bogdan-szabo-sociomantic/ocean-1/README.rst

 ^^^^^^^^^^^^

 Unit testing (``ocean.core.UnitTestRunner``)
-  The unit test runner now accepts a new option ``-p`` / ``--package`` to only run the tests in a particular package or module (effectively any module with a fully qualified name that starts with the passed argument).
+  * The unit test runner now accepts a new option ``-p`` / ``--package`` to only run the tests in a particular package or module (effectively any module with a fully qualified name that starts with the passed argument).

     The option can be used multiple times to run tests in several packages.
 If no package is passed, it will run the unit tests for all the modules found.

     Makd now makes use of this to only test the packages and modules present in the ``src/`` directory.

-  Also, 3 ``--verbose`` levels were added, you can ask for extra verboseness by adding more ``--verbose`` / ``-v`` arguments (or the compact forms ``-vv`` or ``-vvv``).
+  * Three ``--verbose`` levels were added, you can ask for extra verboseness by adding more ``--verbose`` / ``-v`` arguments (or the compact forms ``-vv`` or ``-vvv``).
 See the help for more details on what is shown by each level.

     When in verbose mode, now the time each module took to run the unit tests is displayed, which can help to figure out if some tests are taking too long.

+  * A new ``-x`` / ``-xml-file`` option is added to produce a JUnit / Jenkins complatible XML report on the unit tests.
+User normally shouldn't use this option, but there might be IDEs or tools to graphically visualize this reports, so it could be useful at some point beyond Jenkins.

 ``ocean.core.Test``
   ``testThrown`` helper has been added.
 It verifies that expression that was